klasbo/TTK4145/Exercise3/README.md

 The server will read until it encounters the first `\0`, regardless.

 Sharing a socket between threads should not be a problem, although reading from a socket in two threads will probably mean that only one of the threads get the message.
 If you are using blocking sockets, you could create a "receiving"-thread for each socket.
 Alternatively, you can use socket sets and a select-statement.

+Be nice to the network: Put some amount of `sleep()` or equivalent in the loops that send messages.
+The network at the lab will be shut off if IT finds a DDOS-esque level of traffic.
+Yes, this has happened before.
+Several times.

 Exercise